2 Introduction to Health Metrics

 2.1.5 Healthy Life Years (HLY)

-The Healthy Life Years (HLY) indicator, also known as disability-free life expectancy (DFLE) or Sullivan’s Index,19 assesses the number of years an individual can expect to live in good health, free from significant health problems or disabilities.
+There is one more health metrics that is worth mentioning, the Healthy Life Years (HLY) indicator, also known as disability-free life expectancy (DFLE) or Sullivan’s Index19.
+It assesses the number of years an individual can expect to live in good health, free from significant health problems or disabilities.
 It is a measure of the quality of life-adjusted life expectancy, focusing on the years lived in full health rather than simply the total number of years lived.
 It specifically focuses on the number of years a person can expect to live without disability, providing valuable insights into overall health and well-being beyond just life expectancy.
 It takes into account both mortality and morbidity, providing a comprehensive picture of overall health and well-being.

 HLY is typically calculated by subtracting the number of years lived with disability from life expectancy at birth.
 The resulting figure represents the number of years an individual can expect to live in good health, free from significant health-related limitations.
 Unlike life expectancy, which focuses solely on the length of life, HLY incorporates measures of the quality of life by considering the impact of health conditions on individuals’ ability to engage in daily activities and maintain independence.